ultimaten1/ultimaten1/README.md

 # Welcome to my repository

 My name is Thanh Dat Tran, but you can call me Ultimate.
 Currently, I am a third-year student at UEH University and my major is Software Engineering.
 I have learned basic topics such as DSA, OOP, computing networking, OS, system design, data science, testing, git... and some advanced topics like A.I and cloud computing...
 I also learned some programming languages such as JS, C++, C#, Java, Python and PHP.
-My goal is to become a Web Developer with ASP.NET Core (and Java Spring Boot).
+My goal is to become a Backend Developer with ASP.NET Core (and Java Spring Boot).

 ## My skills: